-- 1. New York State Teachers' Retirement System: - a.
+- New York State Teachers' Retirement System: - a.
 Employees who joined the system after July 27, 1976 - i.
-Employees contribute 3% of their salary, except that employees in the system more than ten years are no longer required to contribute. - b.
-Employees who joined the system on or after January 1, 2010 before April 1, 2012 - i.
+Employees contribute 3% of their salary, except that employees in the system more than ten years are no longer required to contribute. - Employees who joined the system on or after January 1, 2010 before April 1, 2012 - i.
 Employees contribute 3.5% of their salary throughout active membership. - c.
 Employees who joined the system on or after April 1, 2012 - i.
 Employees contribute between 3% and 6% dependent upon their salary throughout active membership. - 2.
 New York State Employees' Retirement System - a.
 Employees who joined the system after July 27, 1976 - i.
 Employees contribute 3% of their salary, except that employees in the system more than ten years are no longer required to contribute. - b.
 Employees who joined the system on or after January 1, 2010 before April 1, 2012 - i.
 Employees contribute 3% of their salary throughout active membership. - c.
-Employees who joined the system on or after April 1, 2012 - i.
+Employees who joined the system on or after April 1, 2012 i.
 Employees contribute between 3% and 6% dependent upon their salary throughout active membership.

 For ERS, the Comptroller annually certifies the rates expressed as proportions of members' payroll annually, which are used in computing the contributions required to be made by employers to the pension accumulation fund, for the ERS' fiscal year ended March 31.
-The District's average contribution rate for ERS' fiscal year ended March 31, 2019 was 12.55% of covered payroll.
+The District's average contribution rate for ERS' fiscal year ended March 31, 2021 was 16.10% for Tier 4 and 9.60% for Tier 6 of covered payroll.

 Pursuant to Article 11 of the Education Law, the New York State Teachers' Retirement Board establishes rates annually for TRS.
-The District's contribution rate for TRS' fiscal year ended June 30, 2019 was 10.62% of covered payroll.
+The District's contribution rate for TRS' fiscal year ended June 30, 2021 was 9.53% of covered payroll.